Field Team Training: Building on Strong Support for Farmer Partnerships

 The latest training programme aimed to strengthen this foundation further by updating skills and knowledge in line with new developments in organic agriculture and certification.

-Why continuous Training matters
+Why Continuous Training Matters

 Regulations and expectations in organic farming and traceability have grown significantly—especially with the updated EU organic rules, which include: